 Although not under federal protection, California’s state parks are incredible in their own right!
 From Tahoe’s legendary Emerald Bay State Park to million year old Mono Lake, and California’s official ghost town, Bodie State Historic Park, you’ll be blown away by their beauty AND history.
 For more on these parks, read our article: There’s Gold In Them Thar Hills… State Parks Of The High Sierra Offer Priceless Experiences.

-If you’re around during the 3rd week of April, be sure to check the amazing list of events going down on each day to celebrate this momentous occasion.
+If you’re around during the 4th week of April, be sure to check the National Park fun on each day to celebrate this momentous occasion.
 Here’s to another century of outdoor fun in America’s treasures.

 Author: Alex Silgalis